spsforks/QB64-Wiki/PLAY.md

 ## Example(s)

-*Example 1:* Plays a sound with the volume and note varying from 0 to 50.
+Plays a sound with the volume and note varying from 0 to 50.
 Maximum note can only be 84.

 ```vb